briandfoy/raku-PrettyDump/README.md

 # The Perl 6 PrettyDump module

-When you want to look at your Perl 6 data structure, you probably want something nicer than `.perl` or `.gist`.
+When you want to look at your Raku data structure, you probably want something nicer than `.perl` or `.gist`.